 Afrooz is the star player of Iran’s national indoor soccer team and is excited as they head to the Asian Nations Cup in Malaysia.
 But at the airport, Afrooz is turned away because her husband Yaser has refused permission for her to leave the country.
 Although Afrooz and Yaser have been separated and living apart for over a year, he still has legal rights he can exercise over her.
 Desperate to compete in the biggest match of her life, Afrooz tries everything to change her husband’s mind.
 But Yaser seems intent on taking his revenge, and with the law on his side, can Afrooz really stop him?

 Soheil Beiraghi’s gripping second feature explores the cruelty inherent in legally enforced gender roles.
 Depicting Afrooz as she goes from confident, autonomous star player to frustrated, powerless wife, her chance to claim a personal and professional victory slips away minute by minute.
 Exceptionally well crafted, Permission is a bold, uncompromising look at the inequities of Iranian society, with a clear-eyed intimacy that recalls the best works of Asghar Farhadi and Jafar Panahi.

-The screening will be followed by an on stage panel discussion.
+The screening will be followed by an onstage panel with Dr Saeed Zeydabadi-Nejad (Iranian Film specialist, SOAS, University of London)